Why Rate Limiting Matters

 Environment Setup: Kubernetes and Istio

-To demonstrate rate limiting in practice, we will prepare an environment with Kubernetes, Istio, rate limit servic and test service.
+To demonstrate rate limiting in practice, we will prepare an environment with Kubernetes, Istio, rate limit service and test service.

 1. Install Docker and Colima